What You Need to Know Before Relocating Your Business

 It stands to reason that you shouldn’t relocate your business during your busiest season, but are there advantages to moving in the summer versus winter, or at the start of the year versus the end?

 The answer is likely to vary based on the nature of the business.
 A retailer might be wise to move after the holiday season, when business is slower, while gyms — which tend to see increased membership sign-ups in January — may consider doing the opposite.
 The same case-by-case strategy applies to whether you move on a weekday or over the weekend.
 Venues that sometimes host children's birthday parties should opt for a weekday move, while a weekend move is preferable for physical therapy practices that are only open Monday to Friday.

 All of this preparation leads to the move itself, and the complicated logistics that come along with it.
-Storage is key at this stage of the game Using PODS® containers to pack and store your equipment and merchandise, and partnering with PODS to relocate it all, ensures your goods are both secure and accessible when you need them.
+Using PODS containers to pack and store your equipment and merchandise, and partnering with PODS to relocate it all, ensures your goods are both secure and accessible when you need them.

 PODS containers can be used for moves, as you load them with goods and PODS delivers everything to your new site.
 Container scheduling and rental flexibility allows you to keep merchandise on-site for situations like renovation delays, and offer the opportunity to unpack and setup on your time frame, not according to a moving company’s schedule.

 Relocating your business — whether across the country or within your same state — takes planning and an immense amount of effort.
 With the right strategy, you’ll be up in running in Oklahoma City, Cheyenne, or Charlotte in no time.